Shaken Not Burned

 Buildings and the energy transition with Lord Adair Turner

-From heating and cooling to construction materials and power demand, buildings are responsible for up to a third of global emissions – but rarely get the political or media attention they deserve.
-This week, Felicia talks to Lord Adair Turner, chair of the Energy Transitions Commission, to explore why that needs to change now.
+From heating and cooling to construction materials and power demand, buildings are responsible for up to a third of global emissions—but rarely get the political or media attention they deserve.
+This week Felicia talks to Lord Adair Turner, chair of the Energy Transitions Commissions, to explore why that needs to change now.

-We dig into why electrification is the only real path to decarbonising the built environment, and why heat pumps – not hydrogen – are the smarter, more efficient bet for home heating.
-Better insulation can drive down energy costs; we urgently need to upgrade transmission and distribution networks, despite the costs and complexity because, without them, electrification can’t deliver.
+We dig into why electrification is the only real path to decarbonising the built environment, and why heat pumps, not hydrogen, are the smarter, more efficient bet for home heating.
+We explore how better insulation can drive down energy costs and we discuss the urgent need to upgrade transmission and distribution networks, despite the costs and complexity, because without them, electrification can’t deliver.

 We also look at the opportunity for the Global South to leapfrog outdated systems and build smarter from the ground up, designing cities and buildings that are efficient by default, not by retrofit.